Towards high-precision inspiral gravitational waveforms from binary neutron star mergers in numerical relativity: Introduction

 However, there is no NR code implementing a higher-order {\it finite-volume} method beyond the second order for relativistic hydrodynamics.
-Since the finite-volume method is mathematically more rigorous than the finite difference scheme to simulate astrophysical fluid dynamics in the sense that it relies on solving the so-called Riemann problem to capture the discontinuous solution, such as the shock wave, it is desired to implement a higher-order finite-volume Riemann solver in NR codes.
+Since the finite-volume method could be preferred over the finite difference scheme to simulate astrophysical fluid dynamics in the sense that it fully relies on solving the so-called Riemann problem to capture the discontinuous solution, such as the shock wave, it is desired to implement a higher-order finite-volume Riemann solver in NR codes.
 Also, the quality of the Riemann solver should be improved.
 References~\cite{Kiuchi:2022,Kuan:2024jnw} demonstrate that the Harten-Lax-van Leer-contact (HLLC) Riemann solver~\cite{Mignone:2005ft} is superior to the Harten-Lax-van Leer-Einfeldt (HLLE) solver, which most existing NR codes implement.
 Particularly, not only the quantitative improvement of the non-spinning BNS merger dynamics~\cite{Kiuchi:2022} but also the qualitative improvement to simulate the $f$-mode resonance in the rapidly anti-spinning BNS merger are reported~\cite{Kuan:2024jnw}.

 In this paper, we report an implementation of the fourth-order accurate finite-volume HLLC Riemann solver in the NR code {\tt SACRA-MPI}~\cite{Yamamoto:2008js,Kiuchi:2017zzg} following the novel strategy~\cite{Berta:2023zmr}.
 The paper is organized as follows.
 In Sec.~\ref{sec:implementation}, we describe an implementation and its validation of the fourth-order accurate finite-volume Riemann solver in our NR code {\tt SACRA-MPI}.
 Section~\ref{sec:result} is devoted to quantifying the performance of the new fourth-order Riemann solver in BNS merger simulations.
 In particular, we conduct quantitative comparisons to the second-order finite-volume Riemann solver.
 Discussion is given in Sec.~\ref{sec:discussion}.
 In Sec.~\ref {sec:conclusion}, we summarize this paper.
 Throughout the paper, we use the geometrical unit $c=G=1$, unless otherwise stated, where $c$ and $G$ denote the speed of light and the gravitational constant, respectively.